MicrosoftDocs/powerapps-docs/powerapps-docs/teams/relationships-table.md

    > [!div class="mx-imgBorder"]
    > ![Add relationship](media/create-relate-table3.png)

-The rest of the process is nearly identical to Dataflex Pro with the exception that none of the collaboration features are available as in Dataflex Pro, such as allow feedback or enable SharePoint document management.
+The rest of the process is nearly identical to Common Data Service with the exception that none of the collaboration features are available as in Common Data Service, such as allow feedback or enable SharePoint document management.
 More information: [Create a relationship between entities](../maker/common-data-service/data-platform-entity-lookup.md)

 ## Edit a table Relationship
-Editing relationships in Dataflex works the same as Dataflex Pro except you can’t manage the collaboration functions, such as allow feedback or enable SharePoint document management.
+Editing relationships in Project Oakdale works the same as Common Data Service except you can’t manage the collaboration functions, such as allow feedback or enable SharePoint document management.
 More information: [Relationship actions](/maker/common-data-service/create-edit-entity-relationships#actions)

 ## Delete a table Relationship
 While viewing table relationships, select the table relationship you want to delete and then do one of the following: